Travis Warnofski crouched against a pillar of petrified wood. With pinched eyes he peered into the sanctum beyond.

 Trav gulped back his shock.
 The guy’s a cat.

-But at least he had lost his lava sword.
+But at least he had lost his lava lance.

 Trav hauled himself atop the stone arch and grabbed the nearest totem.
 Up the carved faces he climbed.
 Find the high ground.

-Flames in the totem’s firepots burned his fingers and feet.
+Flames in the totem’s firepots roasted his fingers and his feet.
 Beneath him yawned three twelve-foot squares of missing floor.
 Forty feet below the holes raged the canyon river.

-Trav stole a glance at the fractured pavement.
-There must be a pattern to the planks, something that revealed the safe footholds.
+There must be a pattern to the planks, Trav thought, something that revealed the safe footholds.

-The cord stretched across the temple tower to a quarterstaff wielded by a second assailant.
+The cable stretched across the temple tower to a quarterstaff wielded by a second assailant.
 He jerked the line tight.

 Trav’s tethered legs shot out from under him.
 He plummeted into the river.

 His lungs were empty of air.
 How long could he hold off a desperate gasp for oxygen?
-Had he packed any air canisters into his utility belt?
+Had he packed any oxygen canisters in his belt?

 Metal bars scraped his spine.
 The river mashed him against an iron grate.

 The cascades bludgeoning his back ceased.
-Floodwaters dissipated into the void below.
-Silence surrounded him.
+The deluge dissolved into spray that dissipated in the darkness below.
+Silence surrounded him, broken only by echoes of dripping water.

-Light blazed through the grotto.
-His eyes winced against the glare.
+Floodlights blazed through the grotto.
+He squinted against the glare.

 Down a stone stair tramped a solitary silhouette.
-The intruder’s voice echoed through the cavern.
+The intruder’s voice reverberated through the cavern.
 “I’ve seen worse.”

-A leather bomber jacket swathed the intruder’s broad shoulders.
+A leather bomber jacket swathed his broad shoulders.
 Unkempt hair crowned his brow.
 He slurped a soda that Trav knew must be ginger ale.
 It was the only thing his Uncle Alex drank.

 At Alex’s back descended the two assassins, laughing.

-Trav propped himself on his elbows.
+Trav propped himself on quaking elbows.
 He surveyed the floor timbers strewn around him.

 Alex tossed a bath towel in Trav’s face.
 “Class dismissed.
 Time for a field trip.”